 Yellowstone River Fishing Report – Updated October 6

 NOTE: THE 26-MILE FISHING ACCESS LOCATED ON PRIVATE LAND HAS BEEN SUDDENLY CLOSED BY THE NEW LANDOWNER AND IS UNAVAILABLE FOR BOAT LAUNCH OR TAKEOUT!

 Mornings are slow, though you may move a couple big fish on streamers.
 Unless “stripping and ripping” big streamers, dead-drift smaller streamers with BWO nymphs.
 After lunch, look for fish rising to BWO and midges.
 They will be slow and subtle as the water is cold.
 The edges of foam lines as well as small patches of foam are most likely to hold larger fish.
 The walking-speed waist-deep runs are also likely areas to find risers.
 The fast water will not hold fish anymore this season, though the first slow water below fast water is a great bet, especially for streamers.

 Fall-run brown trout will spawn very soon.
 Target them in the deeper slots below shallow gravel.
 Do not disturb spawning fish located on shallow gravel.
 Let these fish make the next generation in peace.
 This means you Jack.

 The best fishing will be in the first 17 miles down from Gardiner OR from Pine Creek down to Big Timber.
 The former will produce more fish.
 The latter, the shot at huge ones.

-Upper Madison River Fishing Report – Updated July 22
+Lower Madison River Fishing Report – Updated October 6

-Lower Madison River Fishing Report – Updated September 9
+Lower Gallatin, Jefferson, and Upper Missouri River Fishing Report – Updated October 6